Kasabian: 1997–2002: Early years

-Kasabian (2003–2005)
+2003–2005: Kasabian

 Their eponymous debut album was released in the UK on 13 September 2004, receiving good sales and generally positive reviews.
 During the recording, the band lived in a farmhouse near Rutland Water to avoid being disturbed.
 Kasabian featured at Glastonbury Festival 2005 on the "Other Stage".

 Despite having two prior single releases with debut single "Processed Beats" and lead single "Reason Is Treason", it was their third single release "Club Foot" that gave Kasabian success in the UK Singles Chart.
-The song, which was written in the early years of Kasabian, went on to enjoy both critical and commercial success, and being performed at nearly every Kasabian live performance since its release.
+The song, which was written in the early years of Kasabian, went on to enjoy both critical and commercial success and has been performed at nearly every Kasabian live performance since its release.

 During this period, various drummers played with Kasabian, including current keyboard player Ben Kealey, DJ Dan Ralph Martin, Martin Hall-Adams, brothers Mitch and Ryan Glovers and some others.
 While recording in Bristol, the band met Ian Matthews, who plays on "Processed Beats", "Butcher Blues", "Beneficial Herbs" and possibly some other songs on the debut album and B-sides.
 He was asked to tour with them in 2004 and became a permanent member in April 2005.
 The album was produced by Jim Abbiss.

-Empire and Karloff's departure (2006–2007)
+2006–2007: Empire and Karloff's departure

 During the recording of Kasabian's second album, Empire, Christopher Karloff, one of the band's chief songwriters, had "artistic and creative differences" and was asked to leave the band, according to the band's website, although there is evidence to suggest that he left due to personal circumstances.
 In 2013 he confirmed that "differences in the musical direction and personal unresolved things" led to his departure.
 Ultimately, he contributed to three of the songs on Empire, including the self-titled first single.

 The album, which was co-produced by Jim Abbiss, was released in the UK on 28 August 2006.
-"Empire" was released as the first single from the album, and reached No. 9 on the UK Singles Chart "Shoot the Runner" reached No. 17 in the same chart.
+"Empire" was released as the first single from the album and reached No. 9 on the UK Singles Chart "Shoot the Runner" reached No. 17 in the same chart.
 A third single, "Me Plus One", was released on 2 January 2007.

 Kasabian won the Best Live Act award at the 2007 NME Awards.

-West Ryder Pauper Lunatic Asylum (2008–2010)
+2008–2010: West Ryder Pauper Lunatic Asylum

 The band released an EP titled Fast Fuse in late 2007 which featured the songs "Fast Fuse" and "Thick as Thieves".
 Both tracks are featured in their third album.